Is autonomous acreage mowing worth it on a 2.5–10 acre property?

 The numbers are more favourable still, but at this scale you're starting to bump into commercial-segment territory.
 Properties of 9-10 mowable acres often have other vegetation management considerations — verges, accesses, secondary blocks — that benefit from a scoped commercial deployment rather than a residential offer.
 Commercial scope may be a better fit than the standard residential Buy + Manage.

-The $33,490 mower cost dominates the 8-year comparison at small acreage and the AutoAcre offer can't compete with a fortnightly contractor on cash.
-The PANDAG G1 is also overspecified for sub-3-acre lawns.
-Consumer robotic mowers like the Husqvarna Automower are the right tier for properties below 4 acres — owner-bought, owner-installed, owner-maintained.
+The commercial-grade autonomous mower is overspecified for sub-2-acre lawns and the up-front cost is harder to justify at this scale.
+Consumer robotic mowers like the Husqvarna Automower 405X or Worx Landroid are the right tier for properties below 2.5 acres — owner-bought, owner-installed, owner-maintained.

 The caveats — what could move the math